sportebois/r-random-tips/dataviz-from-redshift.md

 base plots

-package manipulate
+package `manipulate` to bring basic interactivity easily in your plot parameters

-Other graph libraries
+Other graph libraries (highCharts, rCharts, ...)

-plotly from R,
+Plotly from R

 Reference
 ---------